oliwerhelsen/luminor/docs/18-validation.md

 # Validation

-Lumina provides a comprehensive validation system to ensure data integrity and security.
+Luminor provides a comprehensive validation system to ensure data integrity and security.
 The validator supports a wide range of validation rules and custom rule creation.

 ## Table of Contents